Aerdellosi/years-elapsed-planets/README.md

 ///////////////////////
 ///////////////////////

-Installing all packages with $ npm install.
+//Installing all packages with $ npm install.
-Building the project using webpack with $ npm run build Starting a development server with $ npm run start Linting JS files in the src folder with $ npm run lint Running tests with Jest using $ npm run test
+//Building the project using webpack with $ npm run build
+//Starting a development server with $ npm run start
+//Linting JS files in the src folder with $ npm run lint
+//Running tests with Jest using $ npm run test